Glossary of Terms

 The confinement (held in custody) of a defendant to any federal, state, or local county facility (for example: state prison or county jail).

-An agent of the PBPP who is empowered to sit on parole revocation panels, conduct parole hearings in lieu of panels and conduct parole interviews on behalf of the PBPP.
+An agent of the Pennsylvania Board of Probation and Parole (PBPP) who is empowered to sit on parole revocation panels, conduct parole hearings in lieu of panels and conduct parole interviews on behalf of the PBPP.

 The expiration date of a sentence.

-The date in an indeterminate sentence in which the offender is eligible to be considered for parole.
+The date in an indeterminate sentence in which the inmate is eligible to be considered for parole.

 The person who is being accused of and/or committed the crime.